apache/spark/docs/sql-programming-guide.md

 Pandas UDFs are user defined functions that are executed by Spark using Arrow to transfer data and Pandas to work with the data.
 A Pandas UDF is defined using the keyword `pandas_udf` as a decorator or to wrap the function, no additional configuration is required.
-Currently, there are two types of Pandas UDF: Scalar and Group Map.
+Currently, there are two types of Pandas UDF: Scalar and Grouped Map.

 ### Scalar